Mind the gap!

 Which crochet terms does your pattern use?

-If you’re still not sure, try working up a gauge swatch.
-A gauge swatch that is way off the size specified in the pattern may be an indication that you are using the wrong stitches.
-Another option is to see if the pattern is listed on Ravelry and if that entry specifies which crochet terms are used.
-Finally, in most cases, you can also ask the designer.
+If you’re still not sure, try working up a small swatch.
+A swatch that is way off the gauge specified in the pattern, or which does not match the look of the pattern stitch, may be an indication that you are using the wrong stitches.

 2 Comments